COVID-19 Closure FAQs

 - All returned items are being quaratined, separately by returned date, for a minimum of 96 hours (4 days).
 All evidence and laboratory testing by an independent study have shown the virus is no longer active, and is undetectable, on physical items after 96 hours.

 - How can I apply for a library card / I would like access to digital resources and need a library card, please advise.

 - If you live in the Saratoga Springs School District, please see our page, Your Library Card, for more information.

 If you do not live in the Saratoga Springs School District, please refer to your local library for assistance.

 - Are staff available by phone, email or chat during the closure?

 - YES!
 Look for the chat box on our website to connect to a staff member.
 You can also email us or leave a phone message.
-Phone messages are being checked Monday-Friday, 9-5pm throughout day.
+Phone messages are being checked Monday-Saturday, 9-5pm throughout the day.
 Someone will return your call as soon as possible.
 Please note that the number returning your call may come from a private/blocked number - staff may not always be able to call back from the library's line.

 - What library services and resources are available during the closure?